BrunoDelb/alibabacloudguide/ecs.md

 Secondary ENIs can be created separately and are freely associated or dissociated.
 -   the VPC: this is the VPC in which the ENI must be located,

 The ENI and the ECS instance to which it is linked must be in the same VPC.
 -   the area: this is the area in which the ENI is located,

 The vSwitch to which the ENI belongs must be in the same zone as the instance to which the ENI is associated.
 -   the safety group,

 When an ECS instance is moved to another security group, the primary ENI is also moved, unlike the secondary ENIs.
 -   the EIP,

 An ENI can be associated with one or more EIPs.
 -   the primary private IP address,
 -   the secondary private IP address,

 The secondary private IP address can be assigned or revoked.

-The primary or secondary private IP addresses must be within the range of the VSwitch\'s inactive CIDR block.
+The primary or secondary private IP addresses must be within the range of the VSwitch's inactive CIDR block.
 -   The MAC address (Media Access Control): this is the identifier of the ENI.